EU Facts

 EU countries eurostat

 From 2013 until 2020, the EU had 28 members.
-While several countries such as Albania, Serbia or Turkey are still waiting to be accepted to become a member of the EU, one member country left the EU on 31 December 2020: The UK.
+While several countries such as Albania, Serbia or Turkey are still waiting to be accepted to become a member of the EU, the United Kingdom left the EU on 31 December 2020.

-The United Kingdom left the European Union after 52% of the UK population voted to leave the community of the European Union in 2016.
+The United Kingdom left the European Union in 2020, after 52% of the UK population voted already in 2016 that they wanted to leave the community of the European Union.

 2. The European flag has a circle of 12 golden stars on a blue background which symbolise unity, solidarity and harmony among the European member countries.